All tools

 Political risk is real

 UK governments have repeatedly changed pension rules: the access age rose from 55 to 57, the lifetime allowance was scrapped and partially reinstated, and tax relief rules shift regularly.
-The "political risk haircut" in advanced settings lets you factor this in.
-Even with a haircut, employer matching is almost always worth taking.
+If you want to be conservative, raise the discount rate to price that uncertainty in.
+Even at a punitive discount, employer matching is almost always worth taking.

 The bottom line